VinPassed

 Verify the NC title in person before agreeing on price

-Ask to see the original NC title certificate before any negotiation finalizes.
-Confirm: the name on the title matches the seller exactly as their government ID shows; the VIN on the title matches the VIN on the dash (driver's side through windshield) and door jamb sticker; no lienholder is listed in the lienholder section (or the lien will be confirmed released before closing); the title has not been altered; the title does not show a Salvage or Rebuilt designation in the brand section.
+Ask to see the original title before you settle on a price.
+Check three things.
+The name on the title matches the seller's photo ID exactly.
+The VIN on the title matches the VIN on the dash (driver's side through windshield) and door jamb sticker; no lienholder is listed in the lienholder section (or the lien will be confirmed released before closing); the title has not been altered; the title does not show a Salvage or Rebuilt designation in the brand section.
 NC branded titles have the brand notation printed clearly on the face of the certificate.

 Salvage/Rebuilt titles require a state inspection record

-If the title shows Rebuilt Salvage, ask the seller for the NC state safety inspection certificate documenting the repair work that earned the rebuilt designation.
-A properly rebuilt NC vehicle will have documentation.
+If the title says rebuilt salvage, ask for the state safety inspection certificate.
+That paperwork shows what repair work earned the rebuilt status.
+A car rebuilt properly here will have it.

 Never accept a duplicate title without explanation